 Mechanical issues – the Diesel Particulate Filter (DPF)

-Very new diesel cars (ie – built since about 2008) come fitted with a Diesel Particulate Filter (DPF).
+Diesel cars built since about 2008 (sometimes earlier) come fitted with a Diesel Particulate Filter (DPF).
 This device collects the black soot particles you see belching from older diesel engines, especially when the engine is cold.
 The DPF stores this soot until the filter unit reaches a certain temperature and then proceeds to burn off the soot.
-It still ends up in the atmosphere, but as much finer, invisible particles rather than ugly black smoke, and is less of a health hazard.
+It still ends up in the atmosphere, but as much finer, invisible particles rather than ugly black smoke, and is less of a health hazard (allegedly, but this is disputed).

 Misfuelling – filling up with the wrong fuel